Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 APT Visit Planner, Using Aladin and APT Visit Planner

-In the form editor in APT, we first select the MIRI coronagraphic observations folder, and select the Visit Planner icon from the top tool bar.
-Clicking the Update Display button in the active GUI window, we run the VP on all of the observations, and their associated visits, in the folder.
-Once the schedulability of the MIRI Coronagraphic observations is confirmed (the VP displaying green checks on the observations), we repeat this process on the NIRCam coronagraphic imaging folder.
+In the form editor in APT, select the MIRI coronagraphic observations folder, and select the Visit Planner icon from the top tool bar.
+Clicking the Update Display button in the active GUI window, run the VP on all of the observations, and their associated visits, in the folder.
+Once the schedulability of the MIRI Coronagraphic observations is confirmed (the VP displaying green checks on the observations), repeat this process on the NIRCam coronagraphic imaging folder.

 Run Smart Accounting